seppmail/SEPPmail365cloud/README.md

 ### Get to know your environment

-After module setup is completed and you have connected to your Exchange Online environment, create an environment report.
+After the module setup is completed as described above and you have connected to your Exchange Online environment, create an environment report.

 ```powershell
 New-SC365ExOReport -FilePath /Users/you/Desktop/ExoReport.html